 What are permanent reserves and how do I find them?

 The Library keeps some books or other print items on reserve year-round, even when they are not requested for a course.
 The physical reserves policies above apply to permanent reserves.
-Permanent reserves items are not associated to a course, and must be located by searching the Library Catalog or Lens.
+Permanent reserves items are not associated to a course, and must be located by searching the Library Catalog.
 Crerar Library also maintains a list of Core Science Texts on Permanent Reserve, organized by subject.
 Eckhart Library maintains a similar list of items on Permanent Reserve at Eckhart.